🔼The name Timothy: Summary

 - From (1) the noun τιμη (time), value, and (2) the noun θεος (theos), God.

 There's only one Timothy (or rather: Timotheos) in the Bible.
-He is the son of Eunice and the grandson of Lois of Lystra (Acts 16:1), and one of the very first to have been raised Christian (2 Timothy 3:15).
+He is the son of Eunice and the grandson of Lois of Lystra (Acts 16:1), and one of the very first to have been raised in the saving faith in Christ Jesus (2 Timothy 3:15).

 The name Timotheos (Timothy) was very common in the first century AD and it shows up all over the classics.
 It consists of two parts:

 The first part of the name Timothy comes from the common noun τιμη (time), meaning value:

 The noun τιμη (time) describes something that is dear, valuable or honorable.
 It stems from the verb τιω (tio), to honor, revere, prize highly or simply: to value or price.
 Both this verb and its noun speak of an intimate knowledge of the thing assessed, and an intimate knowledge of the item's usefulness relative to the economy at large.

 The final component of the name Timotheos is the word θεος (theos), meaning God or god:

 The difficult word θεος (theos) means god, and it's difficult because it's commonly assessed from the Roman pagan legacy that dominates modern thinking.
 The ancients were not religious like we moderns are.
 The ancients were mostly interested in survival — surviving nature, wild animals, disease and attacking neighbors — and for that they needed an unbiased, accurate, verifiable and shared worldview.
 In those days, false prophets were executed (Deuteronomy 18:20-22).